Techassi/tinytowers/README.md

 See [here](https://github.com/Techassi/tinytowers/tree/master/src/bus)

 The bus allows multiple components to exchange events and additional payloads.
-The gets primarily used by objects like turrest or enemies to indicate some events back to the controllers.
+The bus gets primarily used by objects like turrets or enemies to indicate some events back to the controllers.

 ### Gridmap